 - Put the cursor in the left cell and navigate to "Table > Cell > Cell Properties".
 Give it a width (you could start with 150) and click "Ok".
 This will adjust how wide a space you have to the left of your address.
 Tweak this number until it matches your envelope windows.

-You can quickly print out mailing labels that correspond to the labels you've printed out by:
+You can quickly print out mailing labels that correspond to the statements you've printed out by:

 - Navigating to "More > Contributions > Statements"